Catherinefzq/p8105_fp_ds100/p8105_fp_ds100_Report.md

     ## 2016-2014 0.343424632 -4.045606 4.732455 0.9999199
     ## 2016-2015 0.271713841 -4.117317 4.660744 0.9999749

-Then, we make pairwise comparison with Bonferroni and Tukey for race, age and year groups.
+Then, we make a pairwise comparison with Bonferroni and Tukey for race, age and year groups.
 Findings:
 1. **Race**: Non-Hispanic White and Hispanic, Non-Hispanic White and Black have significant different suicide death rate.
-White have the highest suicide death rate among 3 race groups.
+The white has the highest suicide death rate among 3 race groups.
 And Blacks have lower suicide death rate compared to Hispanic and Whites.
 2. **Age**: 25-44 and &lt;25, 45-64 and &lt;25, 65+ and &lt;25 have significant different suicide death rate.
 Age groups that are &gt;25 all have higher suicide death rate compared to age &lt;25.
 And age 65+ have lower suicide death rate compared to 25-44, 45-64 groups.
-3. **Year**: All pairwise comparison for years don't generate significant result, meaning there is no significant different suicide death rate in different years.
+3. **Year**: All pairwise comparison for years don't generate a significant result, meaning there is no significant different suicide death rate in different years.

 ### Depression model